RichTsai1688/officexadd/README.md

     - The AI will process your text.
     - The selected text in Word will be **automatically replaced** with the new version.
     - Formatting (bold, lists, etc.) is preserved/applied where possible.
+    - Use the **AI Provider** dropdown to switch between the official OpenAI endpoint and an OpenAI-compatible host such as Ollama (which requires `AI_BASE_URL`/`AI_API_KEY` in `.env`).
+    - The **Model (optional)** field now pulls a provider-specific list of models from the backend; change the provider to refresh the suggestion list or type any other name you need.
+    - Enable **Use web search** to let the backend call the provider's web search tool (if supported by the chosen model/provider).

 ## Troubleshooting